The world's largest coronavirus lockdown is having a dramatic impact on pollution in India - KEYT | KCOY

 In the capital, New Delhi, government data shows the average concentration of PM 2.5 plunged by 71% in the space of a week — falling from 91 microgram per cubic meter on March 20, to 26 on March 27, after the lockdown began.
 The World Health Organization considers anything above 25 to be unsafe.

-The data from the Central Pollution Control Board (CPCB), part of India’s Environment Ministry, was collated by the Centre for Research on Clean Air and Energy (CREA).
+The data from the Central Pollution Control Board (CPCB), part of India’s Environment Ministry, was collated by the Centre for Research on Energy and Clean Air (CREA).

 Nitrogen dioxide went from 52 per cubic meter to 15 in the same period — also a 71% fall.
 Mumbai, Chennai, Kolkata and Bangalore have also recorded a fall in these air pollutants.